Holly Holy: Other versions

 Produced by Clancy Eccles in 1970, the song was an instant success for Jamaican reggae group the Fabulous Flames, almost crossing into the UK's popular music chart.

+The song was covered by UB40 on their album Labour of Love III in 1998.

 The song was covered by Nancy Sinatra and released on her album Shifting Gears in 2013.

 In popular culture

-The song was used in Mike Flanagan's Netflix miniseries Midnight Mass during a montage in the third episode.
+The song plays during opening credits of the 1999 Kate Winslet–Harvey Keitel film Holy Smoke!.
 Additionally, it was played live in concert at the end of the 2001 film Saving Silverman during the end credits scene by Neil Diamond (as himself) and the main cast members (in character).
-It was also featured in the Kevin James film Here Comes the Boom as James's character's entrance song.
+It was also featured in the 2012 Kevin James film Here Comes the Boom as James's character's entrance song in mixed martial arts (MMA).
+The song was also featured in the 2015 mini series “The astronauts wives club” in episode 10.

+The song was also featured in the 2017 TV series Mr. Mercedes Season 3, episode 4.
+The song was used in Mike Flanagan's 2021 Netflix miniseries Midnight Mass during a montage in the third episode.